SharePoint/sp-dev-docs/docs/general-development/using-odata-sources-with-business-connectivity-services-in-sharepoint.md

 - Visual Studio 2012

-- SharePoint 2013
+- SharePoint

 - Office Developer Tools for Visual Studio 2012

-For information about how to set up your development environment, see  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+For information about how to set up your development environment, see  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).